pkimber/old-docs-migrated-to-gitlab/source/app-mail.rst

   export MANDRILL_API_KEY="your-api-key"
   export MANDRILL_USER_NAME="notify@pkimber.net"

-.. note:: To choose the ``MAIL_TEMPLATE_TYPE``, check the list of constants at
-          the top of ``mail.models``

-.. note:: When testing the password reset workflow, make sure you use a valid
+.. tip:: When testing the password reset workflow, make sure you use a valid
          email address for a user.
 On the standard demo data, this will be ``web@pkimber.net``

 Deploy
 ======